Ichthyosauria: Appendicular skeleton

 The ichthyosaur pelvis is typically rather reduced.
 The three pelvic bones: the ilium, the ischium, and the pubic bone, are not fused and often do not even touch each other.
 Also, the left and right pelvic sides no longer touch; only basal forms still have sacral ribs connecting the ilia to the vertebral column.
 The hip joint is not closed on the inside.
 The pubic bone typically does not connect to the ischium behind it; the space in between is by some workers identified as the fenestra thyreoidea; other researchers deny that the term is applicable given the general loose structure of the pelvis.
 Some later species have a connected pubic bone and ischium, but in this case, the femoral head no longer articulates with the hip joint.
 Triassic species have plate-like pubic bones and ischia; in later species these elements become elongated with a narrow shaft and can form a single rod.

 Typically, the hindlimbs are shorter than the forelimbs, possessing a lesser number of elements.
 Often, the rear flipper is only half the length of the front flipper.
 The thighbone is short and broad, often with a narrow waist and an expanded lower end.
 The tibia, fibula and metatarsals are merged into a mosaic of bone discs supporting the hydrofoil.
 Three to six toes are present.
 The toe phalanges also show hyperphalangy; exceptionally, Ophthalmosaurus shows a reduced number of phalanges.

-In 2024, scientist reported finding fragments of jawbones of a marine predator that were so large–more than 80 feet, or the length of a city bus–that they are believed to be those of the ichthyosaurs, a mammal also known as 'sea dragon'.